 Read on American Museum of Ceramic Art.
 Humor, as E.B.
 White suggests, is often an uncooperative topic to explore critically.
 Like our bodies, it is idiosyncratic, can be awkward, weird or surprising, and it can be uncomfortable to scrutinize too closely.
 Yet much of the art of the 20th century depended upon it.
 Where would we be today without the rapier wit of the Dadaists, the irony of Pop, the subversive attitude of Funk, or the dark comic vision of the…Read More

-Future Retrieval utilizes three-dimensional scanning and digital manufacturing of found forms that are molded and constructed in porcelain, mimicking the history of decorative arts and design.
-Their process addresses the conceptualization, discovery, and acquisition of form, to make content-loaded sculptures that reference design and are held together by craft.
-They incorporate an interdisciplinary approach to their work, striving to…Read More
+Read on Visions West Contemporary.
+Founded in 2008, Future Retrieval is the studio collaboration of Guy Michael Davis and Katie Parker.
+The pieces created utilize three-dimensional scanning and digital manufacturing of found forms that are molded and constructed in porcelain, mimicking the history of decorative arts and design.
+Our process addresses the conceptualization, discovery, and acquisition of form, to make content-loaded sculptures that reference design and are held together by craft.
+We incorporate an interdisciplinary approach to our work, striving to…Read More

 A milestone in the revival of a famous Cincinnati name A new Rookwood fireplace, designed by local artists Terence Hammonds, Katie Parker and Guy Michael Davis, has been given to the Cincinnati Art Museum by the company and artists.
 By: Erin Couch Posted on: June 12, 2018 Read on City Beat.
 Rookwood Pottery has a storied place in Cincinnati lore, as well as in the Cincinnati Art Museum — it owns over 400 examples of Rookwood works, with 100 of…Read More